Photo courtesy of Piggly Wiggly Carolina, Inc.

 Redskin new potatoes (depending on size, 3 or more per person)

 2 pounds spicy sausage (like andouille or kielbasa, etc.), cut into 1/2-inch slices

 10 to 12 ears of shucked

 corn on the cob, broken into 3-inch pieces

 4 pounds uncooked

-Add shrimp and cook and additional 3 minutes longer.
-Remove from heat, drain immediately, and serve.
+Add shrimp and cook and additional 3 to 5 minutes longer.

 Yields 8 servings.